 Shared memory is a method of Interprocess Communication (IPC) in which multiple processes share a region of memory, allowing them to read and write to the same data space.

-Once set up, processes can access the shared memory directly without kernel intervention, making it one of the fastest IPC mechanisms.
+Once set up, processes can access shared memory directly, without frequent kernel mediation.
+This makes shared memory one of the fastest IPC mechanisms — ideal for scenarios where large amounts of data need to be exchanged quickly.

 🔄 Real-Life Analogy